快猫短视频

 You cannot live without your liver.
 It has many important functions:

-• It breaks down and stores many of the nutrients absorbed from the intestine that your body needs to function.
+• It breaks down and stores many of the nutrients absorbed from the intestines that your body needs.
 Some nutrients must be changed (metabolized) in the liver before they can be used for energy or to build and repair body tissues.

 • It makes most of the clotting factors that keep you from bleeding too much when you are cut or injured.

-• It breaks down alcohol, drugs, and toxic wastes in the blood, which then pass from the body through urine and stool
+• It breaks down alcohol, drugs, and toxic wastes in the blood, which then pass from the body through urine and stool.

 Primary liver cancer